openwrt-stuff/lede-mod/README.md

-# openwrt
+# LEDE
-Script that applies some custom patches to openwrt/lede
+Script that applies some custom patches to lede

-Please link the folder to the root of openwrt/lede source tree
+Please soft-link the folder to the root of lede source tree